 TABLE 3.
-Prohibited Substances for New Air Conditioning Equipment
+Prohibited Substances for New or Retrofit Air Conditioning Equipment

-End-Use Criteria Prohibited Substances Effective Date Room air conditioners and residential dehumidifiers New air conditioning equipment Refrigerants with a GWP of 750 or more January 1, 2024 Other types of air conditioning equipment used in residential and nonresidential applications New air conditioning equipment Refrigerants with a GWP of 750 or more January 1, 2028 Variable refrigerant flow (VRF) or volume system New air conditioning equipment Refrigerants with a GWP of 750 or more January 1, 2026

-(4) Table 4 in this section lists prohibited substances in small containers of refrigerant and nonessential consumer products, as the terms are defined in WAC 173-443-030, and the effective date of the prohibition.
+End-Use Criteria Prohibited Substances Effective Date Room air conditioners and residential dehumidifiers (New) New air conditioning equipment Refrigerants with a GWP greater than 750 January 1, 2024 Room air conditioners and residential dehumidifiers (Retrofit) Retrofit air conditioning equipment Refrigerants with a GWP greater than 750 January 1, 2029 Other types of air conditioning equipment used in residential and nonresidential applications (New) New air conditioning equipment Refrigerants with a GWP greater than 750 January 1, 2026, if UL 60335-2-40 Edition 4 is adopted by the Washington state building code council by December 31, 2023; otherwise 24 months following adoption of the updated code Other types of air conditioning equipment used in residential and nonresidential applications (Retrofit) Retrofit air conditioning equipment Refrigerants with a GWP greater than 750 January 1, 2029 Variable refrigerant flow (VRF) or volume system (New) New air conditioning equipment Refrigerants with a GWP greater than 750 January 1, 2026 Variable refrigerant flow (VRF) or volume system (Retrofit) Retrofit air conditioning equipment Refrigerants with a GWP greater than 750 January 1, 2029 (4) Table 4 in this section lists prohibited substances in small containers of refrigerant and nonessential consumer products, as the containers of refrigerant and nonessential consumer products, as the terms are defined in WAC 173-443-030, and the effective date of the prohibition.

 TABLE 4.
-Prohibited Substances for Small Containers of Refrigerant and Nonessential Consumer Products
+Prohibited Substances for Small Containers of Refrigerant and Nonessentia al Co onsumei r Products

-End-Use Prohibited Substances Effective Date Small containers of refrigerant Substitutes with a GWP of 150 or more July 25, 2021 Nonessential consumer products Substitutes with a GWP of 150 or more July 25, 2021
+End-Use Prohibited Substances Effective Date Small containers of refrigerant Substitutes with a GWP greater than 150 July 25, 2021 Nonessential consumer products Substitutes with a GWP greater than 150 July 25, 2021

-$\underline{\text{AMENDATORY SECTION}}$ (Amending WSR 21-01-085, filed 12/10/20, effective 1/10/21)
+AMENDATORY SECTION (Amending WSR 21-01-085, filed 12/10/20, effective 1/10/21)

-WAC 173-443-050 Exemptions applicable to WAC 173-443-040, Tables $\underline{1}$ through $\underline{3}$. ((The following table)) (1) Table 1 in this section lists exemptions to the prohibitions \underline{listed} in WAC 173-443-040, Table $\underline{1}$.
+WAC 173-443-050 Exemptions applicable to WAC 173-443-040, Tables 1 through 3. ((The following table)) (1) Table 1 in this section lists exemptions to the prohibitions listed in WAC 173-443-040, Table 1.